 Discover Global Flavors

 Take your taste buds on a trip around the world!
 Diners will find restaurants with exciting international cuisine throughout the Poconos.
 Journey to the land of leprechauns, Guinness and potatoes at Siamsa Irish Pub.
 The flavors of India, China and Thailand shine at Spice Route.
-On the menu at Inti Cuisine are dishes dreamed up by Peruvian chefs.
 Always wanted to try hibachi dining?
 Get ready for dinner and a culinary show at desaki.

 Step Back in Time